Foreclosure – Confirmation Waiver Prohibition

 Banking Improvement Zone

-SB 213 by Sen. Josh McKoon (R-Columbus) and SB 358 by Sen. Michael "Doc" Rhett (D-Marietta) are identical bills that would provide an incentive for financial institutions to operate in underserved areas designated as Banking Improvement Zones by the Department of Community Affairs by allowing the local governmental entity to place deposits with such financial institution as long as the rate of interest is at least equal to the institution’s posted two year rate paid on certificates of deposit.
+SB 358 by Sen. Michael "Doc" Rhett (D-Marietta) and SB 213 by Sen. Josh McKoon (R-Columbus) are identical bills that would provide an incentive for financial institutions to operate in underserved areas designated as Banking Improvement Zones by the Department of Community Affairs by allowing the local governmental entity to place deposits with such financial institution as long as the rate of interest is at least equal to the institution’s posted two year rate paid on certificates of deposit.

-HB 357by Rep. Ron Stephens (R-Garden City).
+HB 357 by Rep. Ron Stephens (R-Savannah).
 The bill creates a process by which boats and other watercraft will be titled.
-GBA supports.